 While it’s certainly been established that using a dishwasher is more energy efficient than handwashing, there are still a few things you can do to make use of your appliance as environmentally friendly as possible.
 Follow these tips, and you’ll be saving money as well as helping out the environment.

 Go for the best energy-efficiency rating you can

-When looking for a dishwasher, go for the best energy rating you can.
-An A+++ appliance may be more expensive, but it will save you money in the long run and will have a lower impact on the environment.
+When looking for a dishwasher, go for the highest energy star rating you can.
+Most products range between a 1 to 6 star energy rating, yet as technology continues to improve so too does energy efficiency.
+A higher star rated appliance may be more expensive, but it will save you money in the long run and will have a lower impact on the environment.

 Run your dishwasher when it’s full

 Wait until your dishwasher is full before you run a cycle.
 A half empty appliance uses the same amount of energy and water to clean fewer dishes, so it’s obviously not the most efficient way to do things.

 If it takes you a day or two to fill up your dishwasher and you’re concerned about odours inside the appliance, you can run a short rinse cycle to freshen things up.

 Remember though, proper loading of your dishwasher is important in terms of cleaning efficiency, so be careful not to overload the appliance.

 Don’t pre-rinse but simply scrape your dishes

 A lot of us are in the habit of rinsing out dishes practically clean before we put them in the dishwasher.
 This is a bit of a waste of water as modern appliances are powerful enough to blast away food debris and residue.
 Simply scrape off any leftovers and let the dishwasher do the rest.